jewook-park/SPMpy_public/README.md

 # SPMpy

+---

+## 🔓 Public Release Update — 2026-01-09

+On **2026-01-09**, a **curated subset of SPMpy** was intentionally released to a separate public repository (**SPMpy_public**) as part of a controlled code-sharing process.

+### Key points of this release
+- This public release originates from the private development branch
+  **`STMgroup_release`**.
+- The public repository is **not a fork** and does **not expose the full development history**.
+- Only code deemed appropriate for external visibility was included.
+- Ongoing development, experimental features, and internal utilities remain exclusively in this **private repository**.

+This approach is designed to:
+- enable limited external code sharing,
+- preserve internal development flexibility, and
+- comply with ORNL and DOE software release and security policies.

+Future public updates, if any, will be performed **manually and selectively** from designated release branches.

+---

 **Authors**: Dr. Jewook Park, CNMS, ORNL
 Center for Nanophase Materials Sciences (CNMS), Oak Ridge National Laboratory (ORNL)
 Email: parkj1@ornl.gov